kouphax/lein-cooper/README.md

          "web"  ["lein" "simpleton" "8000"]}
 ```

+### Running

+To run all processes, use `lein cooper`

-Then run with `lein cooper cljs web`.
+To run named processes, use something like `lein cooper cljs web`.

 ## License